nomadscientist/galaxy-workshop/events/spanscriptomics/program-en.md

       sessions:
         - name: "Get set up for the course"
           type: setup-euonly
-        - link: meetnjoin
+        - link: meetnjoin-spanscriptomics

     galaxy-intro:
       title: "Introduction to Galaxy"
       description: "Today we start by introducing the Galaxy Platform"
       sessions:
         - name: "Icebreaker: Introduce yourself in Slack!"
-          type: icebreaker
+          type: icebreaker-spanscriptomics
           prompt: "Introduce yourself, tell us where you're joining from, and one thing about your surroundings (e.g. it's snowing outside, there's a squirrel on my porch, my cat is on my keyboard)"
-        - link: introduction/galaxy-intro-short/slides
+        - link: introduction/galaxy-intro-short/slides-spanscriptomics
-        - link: introduction/galaxy-intro-short/tutorial
+        - link: introduction/galaxy-intro-short/tutorial-spanscriptomics

     ngs:
       title: Single Cell
       description: "Here we show you how to analyze your NGS data using Galaxy."
       sessions:
-        - link: transcriptomics-scrna-intro-slides
+        - link: transcriptomics-scrna-intro-slides-spanscriptomics
-        - link: transcriptomics/droplet-quantification-preprocessing/tutorial
+        - link: transcriptomics/droplet-quantification-preprocessing/tutorial-spanscriptomics
-        - link: transcriptomics/scrna-seq-basic-pipeline/tutorial
+        - link: transcriptomics/scrna-seq-basic-pipeline/tutorial-spanscriptomics

     done:
       title: "All done?"
       description: "Please feel free to hang around in Slack and talk to us and the rest of the Galaxy community!
+We'll send you a survey after the course - PLEASE fill it out.
 Thanks for joining!!"
       sessions:

     post-course: